yann112/coding_rules/README.md

 dict_of_my_clients_and_phone_number = {"Alice": "555-1234", "Bob": "555-5678"}
 list_of_yellow_fruits = ["banana", "pineapple", "lemon"]
 ```
-* The organization of the code should adhere to the SOLID principles:
-	+ **Single Responsibility Principle**: Each class or module should have a single, well-defined responsibility.
-	+ **Open/Closed Principle**: The code should be open for extension (new features or functionality can be added) but closed for modification (the existing code doesn't need to change).
-	+ **Liskov Substitution Principle**: Subtypes should be substitutable for their base types without affecting the correctness of the program.
-	+ **Interface Segregation Principle**: The code should depend on narrowly-defined interfaces rather than broad, generic ones.
-	+ **Dependency Inversion Principle**: The code should depend on abstractions (interfaces or abstract base classes) rather than concrete implementations.
 * A logger should be passed to each class and initialized like this:
 ```python
 import logging